Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

 Enter the humble fabric cutter.

-The best fabric cutting machines aren’t necessarily also the best vinyl cutting machines: there can actually be a world of difference between the two.
+The best fabric cutting machines aren’t necessarily the same choices as the best vinyl cutting machines: there can actually be a world of difference between the two.

 Let’s get into it…